EmadBinAbid/robo-cup-soccer-simulator/README.md

 	- To run SimSpark + rcssserver3d:
 		-- Navigate to "SimSpark/spark/build" and run "sudo make install" on the terminal.
 		-- Now, navigate to SimSpark/rcssserver3d/build and type "sudo make install" on the terminal.
-		-- Run "rcsoccersim" on the terminal window.
+		-- Run "rcsoccersim3d" on the terminal window.

+4. RoboViz version 1.4.
+	- To run the RoboViz monitor, navigate to "RoboViz/bin/linux-amd64" and execute "./roboviz.sh" on the terminal.